marek7400/FreeTubeMOD/README.md

 -add download thumbnail

 Subtitle issue:
 Subtitles don't always load.
-Sometimes turning the video on and off a few times helps, sometimes refreshing the video with the F12 and F5 keys helps, and sometimes switching to the original language and then back to the translation, or switching between 2-line and 1-line subtitles...—but this solution is still unreliable.
+Sometimes turning off-on subtitles, sometimes refreshing the video with the F12 and F5 keys helps, and sometimes switching to the original language and then back to the translation, or switching between 2-line and 1-line subtitles...—but this solution is still unreliable.

 If you see “Error: Shaka Error 1001” in the logs under F12 while playing a video and there are no subtitles, turn on your VPN.
 The YouTube shadowban will be lifted, and the subtitles should appear.